Long-distance cycling routes in Singapore

 Route: Admiralty Park, Woodlands Waterfront, Ulu Sembawang PC, Central Catchment PC, Yishun Park, Sembawang Park, Admiralty Park

-7. Western Adventure Loop – rocky Little Guilin & Bukit Timah
+10. Western Adventure Loop – Rocky Little Guilin & Bukit Timah

 Soak in the views of lush greenery at the reserves before continuing on through residential areas like Choa Chu Kang and Bukit Panjang.
-No worries about the view looking too repetitive as the neighbourhood holds gems like the rocky facade of Little Guilin.
+No worries about the view looking too repetitive as the neighbourhood holds gems like the rocky facade of Little Guilin in Bukit Batok Town Park.

 Route (loop): Ulu Pandan PC, Little Guilin, Bukit Batok Nature Park, Bukit Timah Nature Reserve, Dairy Farm Nature Park, Zheng Hua Park, Bukit Panjang Park, Choa Chu Kang, Little Guilin

-8. Coast-to-Coast Trail – famous 36KM route with mobile app guide
+11. Coast-to-Coast Trail – Famous 36km route with mobile app guide

 Plan for extra time to explore the super-gorg Jurong Lake Gardens.